jianghaoyuan1994/Paper-List-of-GNN/README.md

 # Paper List of Graph Neural Network

-My roadmap of learning GNN(actively maintained), it contains book, survey and papers.
+My roadmap of learning GNN(actively maintained), it contains book, survey blog and papers.
 If you are a newcomer to this area, welcome study with me.

 ## Book